schodet/nxt-python/docs/config.rst

 Description
 -----------

-The NXT-Python configuration files allow to define the NXT bricks you want to connect to, so that you do not need to give the needed argument for every scripts.
+The NXT-Python configuration files allow you to define the NXT bricks you want to connect to, so that you do not need to give the needed argument for every scripts.

 You can place a :file:`.nxt-python.conf` in your home directory, or in the